t-ott/t-ott-personal-website/about.md

 permalink: /about/
 ---
 ## About Me
-I'm currently working as a GIS Analyst in Vermont.
+I'm currently working as a Geospatial Developer.

 {% if site.enable_contact == true %}
 {% include contact.html %}